 — Jim Geraghty (@jimgeraghty) June 1, 2020

-The National Institutes of Health tells us in a letter they will not release information about the taxpayer dollars it gave to the Wuhan Institute of Virology for animal experiments because the “records you requested involve pending investigations” and the law “permits the withholding of investigatory records compiled for law enforcement purposes when disclosure could reasonably be expected to interfere with enforcement proceedings.”
+The NIH tells us in a letter they will not release information about the taxpayer dollars it gave to the Wuhan Animal Lab because the “records you requested involve pending investigations” and the law “permits the withholding of investigatory records compiled for law enforcement purposes when disclosure could reasonably be expected to interfere with enforcement proceedings.”

 Here’s the National Review again, on how the NIH’s response opens as many questions as it answers:

 “It is unclear if the NIH review is the ‘pending investigation’ and ‘law enforcement proceedings’ referred to in the FOIA response, or whether there is a separate U.S. criminal investigation of the Wuhan Institute of Virology.
 The National Institutes of Health has its own police force to secure its facilities, but the Department of Health and Human Services refers violations of civil or criminal law to the Department of Justice.”

 It’s not unusual for government agencies to stonewall public records requests.
 (See, e.g., our brand new lawsuit against the Department of Justice for withholding information about its “live tissue training” exercises.)